Eduardocesn/Mini-game-Naves/README.md

-# Projeto final CodeWorld
+# Haskell SpaceShips

- Projeto final de haskell no CodeWorld
+Spaceships mini-game built in haskell, using CodeWorld